Lipschitz-Volume rigidity in Alexandrov geometry: Length preserving along boundaries

-The main effort for this section is to show that $f$ preserves the length of path (Lemma \ref{thmA.L.pres}).
-This is not true without assuming a lower curvature bound (Example \ref{eg.cube.edge}).
-The key lemma (Lemma \ref{bdy.local.iso}) relies on the local structures near the gluing/glued points (Lemma \ref{delta.flat}) and the first variation formula.
-If not stated otherwise, the assumptions for the lemmas in this section will be the same as in Theorem \ref{main.thm}.
+This section is dedicated to show that $f$ preserves the lengths of paths for all curves (Lemma \ref{thmC.L.pres}).
+If not explicitly stated, the assumptions in this section will be the same as in Theorem \ref{main.thm}.